 Gorgeous Smiles offers interest free payment plans through AfterPay, Humm, and Zip.
 A $5,000 root canal plus crown treatment spread over 12 months works out to approximately $96 per week.
 Over 24 months, that drops to around $48 per week.
 Repayments can be structured weekly, fortnightly, or monthly.

-If you're experiencing tooth pain, sensitivity to hot or cold, tooth swelling, or significant pain around a tooth, don't wait.
-Early treatment is simpler, less expensive, and more comfortable than letting an infection progress.
-A comprehensive examination will confirm whether you need a root canal, and your dentist will provide a full treatment plan with costs before any work begins.
+If you're experiencing tooth pain, sensitivity to hot or cold, tooth swelling, or significant pain around a tooth, a comprehensive examination will confirm whether you need a root canal.
+Your dentist will provide a full treatment plan with costs and discuss all risks involved before any work begins.
 Emergency dental care is available for urgent cases.

 Gorgeous Smiles Melbourne CBD | 121 Exhibition St | Book online or call (03) 9042 0483